wiyonoaten/XMvvmApp/README.md

 # XMvvmApp

-A library of code to provide a cross-platform application framework that leverages Xamarin and MvvmCross.
+A library of code to provide a cross-platform application framework that leverages Xamarin and MVVM application architecture.

 ## License